 SMS stands for a safety management system, a software platform that enables you to manage your fleet’s operational safety and compliance with International Safety Management (ISM) codes.
 Our SMS tool is built to cater to the demands of modern shipping and fleet management.

-What are the functional requirements of SMS per ISM code?
+What are the functional requirements of SMS per the ISM code?

 To maintain a level of uniformity in shipping standards worldwide, the ISM code mandates certain requirements for SMS software.
 Shipping companies are required to work with SMS that:

-• Maintains an environment protection and safety maintenance policy
+• Maintains an environmental protection and safety maintenance policy

 • Details the instructions on safe operations for ships across international waters